IBCNServices/tengu-charms/charms/trusty/apache-flume-kafka/README.md

 This charm provides a Flume agent designed to ingest messages published to a Kafka topic and send them to the `apache-flume-hdfs` agent for storage in the shared filesystem (HDFS) of a connected Hadoop cluster.
-Only messages produced after this Charm becomes ready will be ingested.
 This leverages the KafkaSource jar packaged with Flume.
 Learn more about the [Flume Kafka Source](https://flume.apache.org/FlumeUserGuide.html#kafka-source).